Social Icons

 Directed by Peter Sohn

-It is easy to see why this movie will not break the bank in comparison to other Pixar movies.
-Watching it myself, and I was feeling a huge disconnect between me and the characters.
-The animation is the same top-notch you will expect from Pixar, but the story is so boring at the start.
-I was twenty minutes in, and the whole inability to control her temper (Ember) and the chasing of the official had me yawning.
+It’s easy to see why this movie didn’t break the bank compared to other Pixar films.
+Watching it, I felt a huge disconnect between myself and the characters.
+The animation is the same top-notch quality you’d expect from Pixar, but the story is just so boring at the start.
+Twenty minutes in, with Ember struggling to control her temper and chasing after the city official, I was already yawning.

-The animation is Pixar’s twenty-seventh, and it is about a world which inhabits anthropomorphic elements of nature.
-This romantic comedy is about two crossed elements, water and fire, falling in love.
-They meet in a convenience store owned by Mr Lumen, a fire element.
-He runs the store with his daughter Ember, while his wife reads the future for lovers in their apartment.
-The family has one issue, Ember struggles to keep her emotions in check, and very early on we see her flare up when people become increasingly annoying.
+This is Pixar’s twenty-seventh animated film, set in a world inhabited by anthropomorphic elements of nature.
+The movie is a romantic comedy about two crossed elements—water and fire—falling in love.
+They meet in a convenience store owned by Mr. Lumen, a fire element who runs the store with his daughter, Ember, while his wife reads the future for lovers in their apartment upstairs.
+The family has one major issue: Ember struggles to keep her emotions in check.
+Early on, we see her flare up when people start getting on her nerves.

-Well, Wade a water element city inspector gets mistakenly sucked into their plumbing and notes many infractions which can lead to the store being shut down.
+Well, Wade, a water-element city inspector, gets mistakenly sucked into their plumbing and discovers numerous infractions that could lead to the store being shut down.

 0 comments: